-Commodities trader: A person who is actively engaged in trading section 1256 contracts and is registered with a domestic board of trade that is designated as a contract market by the Commodities Futures Trading Commission.
+Commodities trader: A person who is actively engaged in trading section 1256 contracts and is registered with a domestic board of trade designated as a contract market by the Commodities Futures Trading Commission.

-Commodity future: A contract made on a commodity exchange, calling for the sale of a commodity at a future date for a fixed price.
+Commodity future: A contract made on a commodity exchange, calling for the sale or purchase of a fixed amount of a commodity at a future date for a fixed price.

-Conversion transaction: Any transaction that you entered into after April 30, 1993, and that meets both of these tests.
+Conversion transaction: Any transaction that you entered into after April 30, 1993, that meets both of these tests.